Countable nouns definition

 Other examples of countable nouns include house, idea, hand, car, flower, and paper.

-Uncountable nouns are nouns that come in a state or quantity that is impossible to count; liquids are uncountable, as are things that act like liquids (sand, air).
+Uncountable nouns, or mass nouns, are nouns that come in a state or quantity that is impossible to count; liquids are uncountable, as are things that act like liquids (sand, air).
 Abstract ideas like creativity or courage are also uncountable.
 Uncountable nouns are always considered to be singular, and can stand alone or be used with some, any, a little, and much.
 See the examples below for reference:

 Intelligence is an uncountable noun.